kylejtobin/sda-rules-mdc/README.md

 The bug?
 Someone passed a price as a string instead of a float.
 But really, the bug was that your Order model doesn't know what an order is.
 It's just a property bag, a glorified dictionary with type hints.
 The actual intelligence—what makes an order an *order*—lives everywhere except where it should.

-But here's the real tragedy: **you could have caught this at the boundary**.
-One line of constructive type transformation—`Price.from_string(raw_price)`—would have failed fast and loud.
-Instead, that string slithered through your system like a poison, because somewhere, someone wrote `cast(float, price)` and called it type safety.

 We've been writing code backwards.
 We put data in models and logic in services because someone told us about "separation of concerns" in 2003 and we never questioned it.
 But here's the thing: **the biggest concern is that your domain logic has no home**.

 Remember when "enterprise architecture" meant adding seventeen layers of abstraction to hide a database query?
 When every simple operation required a Factory that created a Manager that used a Service that called a Repository that wrapped a DAO?
 We traded simplicity for ceremony and called it "best practices."